An asymptotic slope of the {\alpha}-K-energy for the Kahler-Yang-Mills equations: Expanding the -K-energy

 which is independent to the choice of path $H_s$.
 Here $h_s$ denotes the matrix representation of $H_s$ and $R_s$ is the curvature form of the associated Chern connection, both expressed in a fixed local frame of $E$.
-Note that different choices of local frame lead to conjugate matrices, and the trace ensures that the integrand is independent of this choice.\p The Donaldson functional here has the same sign with $\op{M}'$ since In particular we have the following identity. \begin{corollary} $\op{M}'(b_t,b_0)=1/2\op{M}^{\op{Don}}_{\omega_t}(H_t,H_0)$, here $\op{M}^{\op{Don}}_{\omega_t}$ is the Donaldson functional with respect to the K\"{a}hler form $\omega_t$.
-Consequently $\op{M}'$ is independent of the choice of path. \end{corollary} \boldmath
+Note that different choices of local frame lead to conjugate matrices, and the trace ensures that the integrand is independent of this choice.